 - 2 tbsp dried oregano

-- The following four dried herbs all use 1 tbsp + 1 tsp, or 4 tsp each: marjoram, dried thyme, basil, and dried rosemary
+- The following four dried herbs all use 1 tablespoon + 1 tsp, or 4 teaspoon each: marjoram, dried thyme, basil, and dried rosemary

 - 1 tbsp sage